UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-txt/README.md

    - report/code/Mistral.ipynb (code used for translation with MistralAI)
    - report/code/COMET.ipynb (code used for COMET evaluation)

-4. CRITERIA USED FOR TRANSLATION
+4. CRITERIA USED FOR TRANSLATION:<br>
 Sentences were compared by:
    - lexical fidelity,
    - tone shifts (emphasis or neutralization),